 Here’s what to consider.

-1. How Much a Single or Two-Storey Extension Will Cost
+1. How Much Does a Single or Two-Storey Extension Cost?

 Expect to pay roughly…